slamice/wri/hipsters/chapter01.md

 This isn't that kind of show though, we don't technically really have to wait for anyone.
 It's 90's Dance night and that's a guaranteed win.
 Everyone here was an angry teenager then wanting to dye some highlights into their memories.
 Now we're back.
 But instead we have 60's pop remakes we forgot about on the radio, and they're in vogue again.
 One night only until the next 90's dance party five months from now.

 By now people stupided towards the door, a few already drinking, a few more warming up with headbands.
 Some beards were abound, a few lit up.

-I flew in profusely inside like an uncaged canary.
+I flew in profusely like an uncaged canary.
 Past suit vests.
 Shirts with "savior" and "moron" emboldened in front of crowds.
 Some bumped into me accidentally and intentionally.
 A few jeered at nothing then laughed.

 The party was a pagan dance.
 90's theme be damned.
 Someone threw up the 60's, 70's, 90's (but mostly the eighties) onto some far and not finely aged wasted teenage bodies.
 Everyone was clad with chababyness.
 The dance floor was surrounded with quotation marks.
 Fashion was ripe with faux-paus chic and undeniable clashing that somehow made the word "tacky" look tame.
 Two were dancing the robot like humans.
 Straight out of Wonderland were Alices in all colors of the rainbow.
 A ghostbuster did a violent shuffle near a spinster, backpack jigging and all.